Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Form of the function and mean-field renormalization factors

 where $x_i$ is a variational parameter.
-When $\forall_i\, x_i=0$, then the operator $\hat P = \mathbb{1}$ and $|\Psi \rangle = |\Psi_0 \rangle$, but when $\exists_i\, x_i<0$, then the likelihood that site $i$ has two electrons is reduced.
-Since the the average number of electrons in the system should remain constant, $x_i<0$ requires, that the number of the single occupied sites is increased and the number of empty sites is reduced at the same times.
+When $\forall_i\, x_i=0$, then the operator $\hat P = \mathbb{I}$ and $|\Psi \rangle = |\Psi_0 \rangle$, but when $\exists_i\, x_i<0$, then the probability of double occupancy on site $i$ is reduced.
+Since the average number of electrons in the system should remain constant, $x_i<0$ requires, that the number of the single occupied sites is increased and the number of empty sites is reduced at the same time.

-The meaning of parameter $x_i$ is not easy to provide.
+A direct meaning of parameter $x_i$ is not easy to provide.
 Therefore we introduce $d_i^2$ as the double-occupancy probability at site $i$, namely,

 We can relate $d_i^2$ to the $x_i$ parameter, since

 where we have assumed that $\langle \Psi_0 | \hat n_{i\uparrow} \hat n_{i\downarrow} | \Psi_0 \rangle \equiv \langle \hat n_{i\uparrow} \hat n_{i\downarrow} \rangle_0 = n_{i\uparrow} n_{i\downarrow}$, i.e., that the following averages $\langle \hat c_{i\uparrow} \hat c_{i\downarrow} \rangle_0$ and $\langle \hat c_{i\uparrow}^\dagger \hat c_{i\downarrow} \rangle_0$ are zero.
 Using Eqs.~\bref{eq:lambdas}--\bref{eq:bindingx_2}, we can show, that